 - Infrastructure: Towers, ramparts, abandoned rooms.

-- State of Disrepair: Moderate, some parts closed.
+- State of disrepair: Moderate, some parts are closed.

 - Access: Restricted, but possible with precautions.